 FIGURE 5 | Changes in relative abundance of dominant bacterial classes over time.
 Values are mean ±SEM.

-FIGURE 6 | Linear mixed effects regression analysis of the change in microbial diversity (A), evenness (B) and composition (C) compared to week 0 (baseline) for each milk replacer.
+FIGURE 6 | Linear mixed effects regression analysis of the change in microbial diversity (A, p = 0.07), evenness (B, p < 0.01) and composition (C, p < 0.001) compared to week 0 (baseline) for each milk replacer.
 Time is used as a continuous variable, milk replacer as a fixed effect and calf ID as a random effect.

 FIGURE 7 | Changes in relative abundance of Bifidobacterium (A) and Faecalibacterium prausnitzii (B) over time.
-Values are mean ±SEM.
+Values are mean ±SEM. *p < 0.05.